xrzhuang/workshop-ws-05-07-testing/README.md

+## Testing

+We're going to add some unit tests to the code from sa4.
+Go ahead and fork this repo and clone it locally.
+It should be the same as your sa4 code, but clone this one just to keep things consistent.
+Once you clone the repo, don't forget to start out with a `yarn add`.

 ## Mocha and Chai Testing

-🚀 First lets install the necessary good stuff:
+🚀 Next lets install the necessary good stuff:

 `💻 yarn add mocha chai`